wilsonliaows/docs/connectors/mysql.md

 CREATE USER 'workato' IDENTIFIED BY 'password';
 ```

+This allows the user to have login access to the MySQL instance.
+However, this user will not have access to any tables.

-Next, grant access to all tables in `HR_PROD`.
+The next step is to grant access to all tables in `HR_PROD`.
 In this example, we only wish to grant `SELECT` permissions.

 ```sql
 GRANT SELECT ON `HR_PROD`.* TO 'workato';